Glossary

 Deferred taxes

-Tax charges or income resulting from temporary differences between commercial and tax valuations
+Future tax burdens or tax relief resulting from temporary differences between IFRS and tax law valuations

 Depreciation